-Congaree Creek Heritage Preserve is located in Cayce – just outside of Columbia – where it borders the Congaree River and Cayce.
-It is a 627-acre park with over 12,000 years of history.
-A portion of the historic Cherokee Trail runs through the preserve.
+Congaree Creek Heritage Preserve is located in Cayce – just outside of Columbia – where it borders the Congaree River.
+Its 627 acres honor over 12,000 years of history.
+A portion of the historic Cherokee Trail still runs through the preserve.
 Both the creek and the river are named for the Congaree Indian tribe.

-The trail led from the Appalachian mountains to the coast.
-Archaeologists have found tools, pottery, and arrowheads in the Congaree Preserve which are believed to be from Native Americans who traveled through this area.
+The Cherokee Trail once led from the Appalachian Mountains to the East Coast.
+Archaeologists have found tools, pottery, and arrowheads in the Congaree Creek Heritage Preserve which that belonged to Native Americans who traveled on the path.

-There is a 3-mile hiking trail loop at the park where you can enjoy a variety of flora and fauna.
-The Guignard Brickworks Trail runs through part of the preserve and is a designated Millenium Trail.
-Millennium Trails honor the past and celebrate the future through natural settings.
+There is a three-mile hiking loop at the park where you can enjoy a variety of flora and fauna.
+The Guignard Brickworks Trail runs through part of the preserve.
+Designated a Millennium Trail, it celebrates the past and the future through natural settings.

-If you would like to expand your adventure, Congaree National Park – the first national park in South Carolina – is close to the preserve and is a great place to paddle, tube, or fish.
+If you would like to expand your adventure, visit Congaree National Park – the first national park in South Carolina.
+Close to the preserve, the park is a great place to paddle, tube, or fish.